Vápnfirðinga saga: Themes and motifs

 This saga features a prophetic dream by Brodd-Helgi's foster mother in which she sees the deaths of Brodd-Helgi and Geitir and how the feud will continue between their sons.
 Dreams such as this are common in the sagas and provide a mythic element to otherwise realistic stories (Lonnroth).
 Lonnroth argues this mythic element was included to make the sagas more entertaining.
 Dreams in the sagas often predict the future and events described in the dreams always occur, though often not as the characters believe they will.
 This speaks to the medieval Icelandic belief that fate was inescapable.
 This belief perhaps explains why Brodd-Helgi did not avoid the journey to the Althing despite the prophecy he just heard.

 Feuds: Feuds are a common occurrence in the sagas and play a key role in Vápnfirðinga.
 Feuds in medieval Iceland usually began as a retribution homicide over sexual transgression, insult, or physical injury (Firth).
 This initial homicide was followed by further murders by the victim's kin or allies.
 These retribution homicides could continue for generations and often did not end with legal settlement but rather with one side giving in to the power of the other.
 This helps explain why Thorkel was unwilling to accept compensation from Bjarni in order to end the feud.
 Doing so would have meant submitting to Bjarni's power and acknowledging him as the greater man.
 (Firth).
 Scholars disagree over the function of feuds in medieval Icelandic society.
 Some back William Miller's argument that chieftains engaged in feuds to "repay insult and injury within a framework of reciprocity" (Firth).
 Others agree with Samson and Sigurdsson's view that chieftains acted proactively in brutal competition with their neighbors.

 The Spur: Helgi gains this nickname from affixing a spur to the head of a bull which had proven itself an underdog.
 The spur is echoed in Helgi's battle with Svart where he utilizes a flagstone breastplate to gain the upper hand.
 The name Brodd-Helgi represents his characteristic of using every advantage available to him to triumph over his enemies.

+Health: The saga is highly concerned with issues of health, from Halla Lýtingssdóttir's rejection by her husband Brodd-Helgi due to a chronic illness, to Þorkell Geitisson's limited eyesight and bouts with disease, and to the character of Þorvarðr the physician that limits the bloodshed and ends up being a vehicle of peacemaking between the warring kinsmen.